-Bladder cancer is one of the rare forms of the disease.
+Bladder cancer is a relatively common cancer worldwide.
 Known to affect the male population more, the outcomes of bladder cancer are severe among women.
 It happens due to a lack of awareness among females and frequent misdiagnosis.

 The bladder is an organ that holds urine.
 Cancer begins in the tissue cell lining of the organ, called the urothelium.
 Abnormal cells multiply and cause tumors, which then spread to nearby organs.